MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/PM (Power Platform).md

 ## Installation

-The Power Platform CLI can be installed on Windows, MacOS and Linux devices.
-The easiest way to install the Power Platform CLI, is to install the [Power Platform Tools extension for VS Code](http://aka.ms/pac/docs#install-using-power-platform-tools-for-visual-studio-code).
-This will automatically install the CLI and makes it available in the integrated terminal.
+The Power Platform [[CLI]] can be installed on Windows, MacOS and Linux devices.
+The easiest way to install the Power Platform [[CLI]], is to install the [Power Platform Tools extension for VS Code](http://aka.ms/pac/docs#install-using-power-platform-tools-for-visual-studio-code).
+This will automatically install the [[CLI]] and makes it available in the integrated terminal.
 For Windows, it’s also possible to install the CLI as via [a MSI Installer](http://aka.ms/pac/docs#install-power-platform-cli-for-windows).

-Although Power Platform CLI is a cross-platform CLI, some commands only work on Windows.
+Although Power Platform [[CLI]] is a cross-platform [[CLI]], some commands only work on Windows.
 That’s simply because those commands work with tools that haven’t been available cross platform.
 In the [docs on Microsoft Learn](https://aka.ms/pac/docs), you will see which commands don’t work cross platform.

 [![Note that states that a command is only available for the .NET Full Framework version of the PAC CLI](https://devblogs.microsoft.com/powerplatform/wp-content/uploads/sites/79/2023/05/pac-net-framework.png)](https://devblogs.microsoft.com/powerplatform/wp-content/uploads/sites/79/2023/05/pac-net-framework.png)